Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

 \subsection{Compared Methods \& Evaluation}

-\textbf{1) Compared Methods:} In this study, we seamlessly integrated our proposed method into both U-Net-based and transformer-based frameworks to rigorously evaluate its robustness and reliability pre and post-integration.
+1) Compared Methods: In this study, we seamlessly integrated our proposed method into both U-Net-based and transformer-based frameworks to rigorously evaluate its robustness and reliability pre and post-integration.
 Comparative analyses were conducted against state-of-the-art methods employing uncertainty estimation techniques.
-The U-Net variants encompassed traditional U-Net~\citep{Unet15}, V-Net~\citep{VNet}, Attention-UNet~\citep{AttentionU18}, and nnU-Net~\citep{isensee2021nnu}, while the transformer-based approach was predominantly represented by nnFormer~\citep{zhou2023nnformer}.
-Additionally, our approach underwent comprehensive comparisons with uncertainty estimation methodologies, including U-Net-based Monte Carlo dropout sampling (DU)~\citep{17dropoutCV}, U-Net-based ensemble (UE)~\citep{ensemble17}, Probabilistic-UNet (PU)~\citep{2018probabilisticU}, Bayesian QuickNAT (BQNAT)~\citep{roy2019bqnat}, Test-Time Augmentation (TTA)~\citep{wang2018TTA} and our conference version~\citep{zou2022tbrats}.
+The U-Net variants encompassed traditional U-Net~\cite{Unet15}, V-Net~\cite{VNet}, Attention-UNet~\cite{AttentionU18}, and nnU-Net~\cite{isensee2021nnu}, while the transformer-based approach was predominantly represented by nnFormer~\cite{zhou2023nnformer}.
+We also employed the Vision Mamba-based method, VM-UNet~\cite{zhang2024vm}, for the 2D medical image segmentation task.
+Additionally, our approach underwent comprehensive comparisons with uncertainty estimation methodologies, including U-Net-based Monte Carlo dropout sampling (DU)~\cite{17dropoutCV}, U-Net-based ensemble (UE)~\cite{ensemble17}, Probabilistic-UNet (PU)~\cite{2018probabilisticU}, Bayesian QuickNAT (BQNAT)~\cite{roy2019bqnat}, Test-Time Augmentation (TTA)~\cite{wang2018TTA} and our conference version~\cite{zou2022tbrats}.
 These comparisons were undertaken to elucidate the superiorities and limitations of our proposed method in the context of existing cutting-edge techniques.
+For the semi-supervised experiments, the Mean Teacher (MT)~\cite{tarvainen2017mean} method is considered the most classical baseline.
+To demonstrate the generality of DEviS, we integrate it into the MT framework, denoted as DEviS-MT.
+Additionally, we compare our approach with two representative uncertainty-based semi-supervised segmentation methods: Expectation Maximization (EM)~\cite{vu2019advent}, Uncertainty-Aware Mean Teacher (UA-MT)~\cite{yu2019uncertainty} and uncertainty rectified pyramid consistency(URPC)~\cite{luo2022semi}.

-\textbf{2) Evaluation Metrics:} The following metrics are employed for quantitative evaluation. (a) The Dice score (Dice) and (b) Average symmetric surface distance (ASSD) is adopted as an intuitive evaluation of segmentation accuracy.
-Given the absence of ground truth for the uncertainty estimate, we utilize the same evaluation metrics as referenced in ~\citep{guo2017calibration,2019assessing} to assess its performance. (c) Expected calibration error (ECE) \citep{guo2017calibration,2019assessing} and (d) Uncertainty-error overlap (UEO) \citep{guo2017calibration,2019assessing} are used as evaluation of uncertainty estimations.\\ \textit{Dice score.} Dice measures the overlap areas between the prediction map ${\bf{R}}$ and ground truth mask ${\bf{G}}$.
-It can be represented by:
+2) Evaluation Metrics: The following metrics are employed for quantitative evaluation. (a) The Dice score (Dice) and (b) Average symmetric surface distance (ASSD) is adopted as an intuitive evaluation of segmentation accuracy.
+Given the absence of ground truth for the uncertainty estimate, we utilize the same evaluation metrics as referenced in ~\cite{guo2017calibration,2019assessing} to assess its performance. (c) Expected calibration error (ECE) \cite{guo2017calibration,2019assessing} and (d) Uncertainty-error overlap (UEO) \cite{guo2017calibration,2019assessing} are used as evaluation of uncertainty estimations.
+For the semi-supervised methods, following~\cite{luo2022semi}, we adopt Dice coefficient, ASSD, and HD95 as evaluation metrics.